 The Upstream Parable

-One day, in a small town by a river, a bystander noticed a person drowning in a fast-moving current.
-Without hesitation, a group of townspeople jumped in to save them.
+In a small riverside town, a bystander noticed a disturbing sight: a person drowning in a fast-moving current.
+Without hesitation, a group of townspeople plunged into the waters and rescued the drowning swimmer.

-As time went on, more people were spotted struggling in the water.
-The town organised a team of strong swimmers to act as lifeguards, constantly patrolling the river and rescuing those in danger.
+As days passed, more people were spotted struggling in the water.
+The town, unnerved by the findings, organised a team of strong swimmers to act as lifeguards.
+They constantly patrolled the river and rescued those in danger.
 They became skilled at saving lives, and the town took pride in their heroic efforts.

-However, the number of people needing rescue kept increasing.
+However, the flood of people needing rescue kept increasing.
 The lifeguards were working around the clock, and the town was spending significant resources on rescue equipment and training.

 One day, a visitor to the town observed the situation and asked, “Why are so many people falling into the river in the first place?”
 Curious about the answer, she decided to travel upstream.